 CS 206: Introduction to Data Structures

-An introduction to the fundamental data structures of computer science: lists, stacks, queues, trees, BSTs, graphs, sets and their accompanying algorithms.
+An introduction to the fundamental data structures of computer science: lists, stacks, queues, trees, Binary Search Trees, graphs, sets and their accompanying algorithms.
 Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
-More practical issues, such as memory management and hashing, will also be covered.

 Instructor: Geoffrey Towell , Park 204